CloudsDocker/cloudsdocker.github.io/source/_posts/2016-06-01-Setup-Git-In-Mint.md

 - Mint
 ---

-Setup Git in Mint Linux
+# How to setup Git in Mint Linux
 =================================================

 - git config --global user.name "Todd Zhang"